LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines

 \subsubsection{Effectiveness}

 The added AD should minimize its negative impact on the original system.
 In GFL converters, the primary concern is whether the damped resonance limits the current loop bandwidth.
-However, this is not a concern for SL-GFM converters.
-Instead, a key issue in GFM converters is the coupling between AP and RAP loops.
-This paper evaluates the coupling strength by analyzing the steady-state change in RAP caused by an AP step, defined as:

-where its relationship with the negative real part of the critical resonance mode using different virtual resistors is shown in Fig. \ref{fig_coupling}.
-The results indicate that a more stable resonance mode leads to stronger coupling when using $R_{v5}$.
-In contrast, $R_{v2}$ and $R_{v4}$ do not affect the coupling strength, making them more favorable choices.
-These observations can be explained using the system steady-state equations, expressed as
+A key issue in GFM converters is the steady-state power regulation of the AP and RAP loops.
+This paper evaluates the steady-state coupling strength by analyzing the steady-state change in RAP caused by an AP step, defined as $K_{qp} \coloneqq \lim_{s\rightarrow0}\frac{\Delta q(s)}{\Delta P_{st}(s)}$.
+Fig. \ref{fig_virtual_resistor} indicates that a better damped resonance mode leads to stronger steady-state coupling when using $R_{v5}$.
+In contrast, $R_{v2}$ and $R_{v4}$ do not affect the steady-state power regulation due to the robust droop characteristics provided by droop-I control \cite{Chen2021}, making them more favorable.